Gakeniii/foodcourt-db/README.md

 ## FOODIE.EATS backend phase5-Final Project
-This repository has the backend code for the phase5 final project.
+This repository has the backend code for the phase 5 final project.
 ## Backend developers
 [George Yegon] (https://github.com/georgeyegon)

 [Sifa Gakeni] (https://github.com/Gakeniii)
 ## Postgresql
-For the database, our group used postgres which was a requirement to host our data for the app.<br>
+For the database, our group used Postgres which was a requirement to host our data for the app.<br>
 We also used Flask for the tables and relationships as well.

-Just incase the app stops fetching, know it is because our free subscription for postgres on render comes to an end on the 19th on MARCH.<br>
+Just in case the app stops fetching, know it is because our free subscription for Postgres on Render comes to an end on the 19th of MARCH.<br>
-If that happens feel free to run the app localy on your machine, by cloning the repository and installing the virtual environment
+If that happens feel free to run the app locally on your machine, by cloning the repository and installing the virtual environment

 `pipenv install; pipenv shell`